mojoaxel/keepass-print/README.md

 Print password list from a keepass database for long-term backup.

+> ⚠️ **WARNING**: Please exercise caution when using this tool!
+It takes you beyond encrypted realms, making your passwords readable by multiple npm libraries and tools like browsers.
+Additionally, the resulting output documents may leave traces on your computer, such as in your trash bin or even in your printer's cache.
+Be aware of these potential risks!

 ## Setup

 To use `keepass-print` as a cli tool install it globally: